hasheersheikh/vim/beginner.md

 	y - Yank.
 Example: yw (yank word) p - paste after cursor
 	P - paste before cursor

+Autocomplete commands
+===
+	for autocomplete mode you have to be in insert mode
+	<initial words for letter> Ctrl-p - for auto complete the word(list will apper to Autocomplete this)
+	<word> Ctrl-x + Ctrl-l - for auto complete the LINE (list will apper for completing the line)

+Searching file path within file
+===
+	[/]+Ctrl-x + Ctrl-f - access path inside the file (give you the list of all path inside the directory)

 # vim: set syn=mkd :